Trump shares late-night video depicting Barack and Michelle Obama as apes

-The “disgusting” clip appeared as part of an unrelated video alleging long-debunked claims of voter fraud in the 2020 election
+White House Press Secretary dismissed the ‘fake outrage’ over the ‘racist’ post

-President Donald Trump has shared a video depicting Barack and Michelle Obama as apes in a late-night Truth Social posting spree.
+President Donald Trump has shared a video depicting Barack and Michelle Obama as apes in a late-night Truth Social posting spree — and drew quick rebuke across the political world for his social media post.

-The fresh attack on the former president and first lady, whom Trump has long held a grudge against, sparked immediate outrage with users on social media describing it as “disgusting.”
+Some described it as “disgusting” and “racist” and condemned the president for the messaging.
+There is also confusion about who made the post, leading to more questions regarding the video post on Trump’s account.

+Initially, White House Press Secretary Karoline Leavitt defended the post and called the outrage toward it “fake.”

+Hours after her comments — and 12 hours since it was first posted — the video was taken down.
+A senior White House official said a staffer posted it “erroneously.”

+One unnamed official told The Hill that Trump was unaware when the video went up, and the employee “really let the president down.”
-It appeared as part of an unrelated video alleging debunked claims of voter fraud in the 2020 election, which Trump has claimed - despite evidence to the contrary - was stolen from him.

-A minute into the video, towards the end, a clip has been inserted showing the faces of the Obamas superimposed on the bodies of two great apes, animated and dancing against an apparent jungle background to the soundtrack of "The Lion Sleeps Tonight."
-The Independent has chosen not to republish the imagery.
+The clip of the Obamas appeared at the end of an unrelated video that allegedly debunked claims of voter fraud in the 2020 election, which Trump has claimed was stolen from him, despite evidence to the contrary.
+A minute into the video, the clip was inserted, showing the faces of the Obamas superimposed on the bodies of two great apes, animated and dancing against an apparent jungle background to the soundtrack of "The Lion Sleeps Tonight."

 The Obamas left the White House nine years ago, and Trump ran against then-President Joe Biden in 2020.
 Despite that, he has frequently included the Obamas in his attacks on Democrats.